Home Equity Conversion Mortgage

-HECM is the commonly used acronym for a Home Equity Conversion Mortgage, a reverse mortgage created by and regulated by the U.S. Department of Housing and Urban Development.
+HECM (pronounced HEKUM) is the commonly used acronym for a Home Equity Conversion Mortgage, a reverse mortgage created by and regulated by the U.S. Department of Housing and Urban Development.

 Currently, HECMs make up most reverse mortgages offered in America.
 HECMs come with rules and regulations that include a requirement that the borrower receive third-party counseling.

-Proprietary reverse mortgages are privately insured by the mortgage companies that offer them.
-They are not subject to all the same regulations as HECMs, but as a standard best practice, most companies that offer proprietary reverse mortgages emulate the same consumer protections that are found in the HECM program, including mandatory counseling.
+Private-label reverse mortgages are privately insured by the mortgage companies that offer them.
+They are not subject to all the same regulations as HECMs, but as a standard best practice, most companies that offer private-label reverse mortgages emulate the same consumer protections that are found in the HECM program, including mandatory counseling.